 Cartilage tissue engineering is an advanced form of stem cell therapy used to repair tissue in the body.
 It combines chondrogenic cells with biomaterials and growth factors in an attempt to stimulate chondrogenic cells and cartilage regeneration.

 Fibrin scaffolds are another form of tissue engineering treatment is that is being used to help with articular cartilage repair.

 Hyaluronic acid injection-

 Hyaluronic acid, also known as hyaluronan, is a part of synovial fluid.
 The role of Hyaluronan is to help to lubricate the knee joint and act as a shock absorber.
 It can’t stimulate new cartilage or cartilage damage repair but it can help to improve the mobility of the knee joint.

 Steroid injection –

 This treatment involves the injection of steroid medication to help reduce inflammation to in a damaged part of the body.
 It may also help reduce swelling, however the the effect is only temporary, and patients normally have to go back for a top-up.
-The negative effect of this is that multiple steroid injections have been shown in studies to weaken knee cartilage and cause problems in the underlying bone.
+The negative effect of this is that multiple steroid injections have been shown in studies to weaken damaged cartilage and cause problems in the underlying bone.
 As a result, many sports medicine practitioners and orthopaedic surgeons are looking for alternative ways to treat patients with knee cartilage damage.

 For that reason, a steroid injection should only be used as a last resort for cartilage damage if the other treatments mentioned above haven’t worked.